-England in the wave of migration after the Norman Conquest of 1066.
-Their name is derived from refined or educated person.
-Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
-CITATION[CLOSE]
+The ancestors of the Courtass family first reached the shores of England in the wave of migration after the Norman Conquest of 1066.
+Their name is derived from refined or "denoting a man of good education." .
+The name is derived from the Old French word curteis, which means refined or accomplished.

 Early Origins of the Courtass family